quantify-os/quantify-core/docs/tutorials/Tutorial 2. Advanced capabilities of the MeasurementControl.md

 ### Defining a simple model

-In this example, we want to find the resonance of some device.
+In this example, we want to find the resonance of some devices.
 We expect to find it's resonance somewhere in the low 6 GHz range, but manufacturing imperfections makes it impossible to know exactly without inspection.

 We first create `freq`: a {class}`.Settable` with a {class}`~qcodes.parameters.Parameter` to represent the frequency of the signal probing the resonator, followed by a custom {class}`.Gettable` to mock (i.e. emulate) the resonator.
 The {class}`!Resonator` will return a Lorentzian shape centered on the resonant frequency.
 Our {class}`.Gettable` will read the setpoints from `freq`, in this case a 1D array.